awsroadhouse/roadhouse/README.md

 ====================

 The config file is YAML based.
 Groups are the top level object.
 Within a group are options and rules.
 Rules are specified using a syntax similar to tcpdump (at a very, very trivial level).
+For ICMP protocol we use ICMP Type Numbers for port.
+More information is available at: https://www.iana.org/assignments/icmp-parameters/icmp-parameters.xhtml

     - <protocol:optional, tcp by default> <port> <group_or_ip_mask_optional>